 The expenditure will be focused to reduce gaps between FSM and non-FSM pupils.
-Initiatives, such as the non-fiction library will heighten the exposure of children to literature and widen their understanding and knowledge of the world.
-This can then be applied across their school work.
+Initiatives and activities designed and implemented to heighten the exposure of children to wider literature, maths reasoning activities, critical thinking activities and widening their understanding and knowledge of the world will be implemented and evaluated.
+Skills and knowledge acquired can then be applied across their school work.

-The Apple TVs will increase the exposure and usage of Apple products already within the school, meaning greater motivation and modelling / celebration of children’s work both during and post sessions.
+The further development of IT to support the work already underway within the school, meaning greater motivation and modelling / celebration of children’s work both during and post sessions.

-Increased access to a range of ICT equipment and programmes ensures the children are developing the skills needed to achieve in an ever changing world.
-The iPads allow the children to access and develop their learning in new and creative ways.
+Increased access to a range of IT equipment and programmes ensures the children are developing the skills needed to achieve in an ever changing world.
+A range of equipment allows the children to access and develop their learning in new and creative ways.

 Investment in training for all staff for Literacy and Phonics resulted in better targeting of children.
 This training allowed for a more focussed program of phonics in Key Stage 1.